MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/disk-management/manage-virtual-hard-disks.md

 ## Attach a VHD

-To make a VHD available for use (either one you've created or another existing VHD), follow these steps.
+To make a VHD available for use (either one you've created or another existing VHD), follow these steps:

 1. Open Disk management.
 In the search box on the taskbar, enter **Computer Management**, and select **Disk Management**.